Dartmouth

 Design

-An applied creative problem-solving discipline for addressing human needs, combinable with every field Dartmouth students study.
-Six courses taken alongside any major, taught by faculty from across the university.
+An applied creative problem-solving discipline for addressing human needs, available to students in all fields of study at Dartmouth.
+Six courses taken alongside any major, taught by faculty from across the College.
+The goal is to provide students with the knowledge, experience, and creative confidence to help them to become innovators in their respective fields.

 Quick facts